Nadezhda-97/frontend-project-11/README.md

 RSS is a special format that is designed to describe news feeds, article announcements and other materials.
 With it, the website can transmit information about updates to the user.

-RSS Reader is a service that checks the RSS feeds of websites for new posts and displays them in a convenient way.
-It allows you to add an unlimited number of RSS feeds, updates them and adds new posts to the general feed.
+RSS Reader is a service that checks the RSS feeds of websites for new posts and shows these posts to the user.
+It allows you to add an unlimited number of RSS feeds, updates them and adds new posts to previous ones.

 ### Install
 ```